Philippe Vlerick

 Philippe, Baron Vlerick (born 8 June 1955), is a Belgian businessman.
 He was born in Kortrijk, the son of Lucien Vlerick and Thérèse Vandewiele.
 He is a nephew of André Vlerick and married to Patricia Bouckaert.

 Career

 He is chairman and CEO of the denim producer Uco Textiles and also manages Bic Carpets, a manufacturer of designer carpets founded by his father in 1956.
 In 2005, he started on a strategic alliance with the Indian Raymond Group.
 In 2006, he was Manager of the Year in Belgium.
 He is a member of the board of directors of the Vlerick Business School and a Director of the KBC Group.
+In November 2011, Vlerick was convicted of environmental crimes committed by UCO Sportswear in Ghent.
+Following the Ghent Court of Appeal's ruling, the conviction was upheld by the Court of Cassation in September 2012.